For people leaders

 For a partner committee

-“Redemption rate, completion rate, and NPS — the same metrics we use for any benefit.
-It is not HR analytics by design.
-The proof that it works is the same as the proof a wellness platform works: people use it, voluntarily, more than once.”
+“Sign-up rate, completion rate, and satisfaction: the same numbers we use for any benefit.
+It is not HR analytics, by design.
+The proof that it works is the same as the proof a well-being benefit works: people use it, voluntarily, more than once.”

-“It’s a fixed-cost benefit at $55–$100 per seat per year, sized to expected uptake.
-Banded discounts kick in at 11, 31, and 101 seats.
-Stripe handles the billing; we get an invoice path on request for orders we can’t put on a card.”
+“It’s a fixed-cost benefit at $55–$100 per seat per year, sized to how many people you expect to use it.
+Discounts step in at 11, 31, and 101 seats.
+Stripe handles the billing; we can send an invoice on request for orders we can’t put on a card.”

 Firm-facing questions